manan45/autodoc_generator/src/auto_doc_generator/docs/onboarding.md

 The project follows these conventions:

-- `src/main.py` - Main entry point of the application
+- `remote_editor.py` - Core module with 6 functions and 1 classes
-- `src/analyzers/ai_pipeline_analyzer.py` - Core module with 10 functions and 1 classes
+- `main.py` - Main entry point of the application
-- `src/analyzers/code_analyzer.py` - Core module with 24 functions and 1 classes
+- `analyzers/ai_pipeline_analyzer.py` - Core module with 10 functions and 1 classes
-- `src/generators/diagram_generator.py` - Core module with 13 functions and 1 classes
+- `analyzers/code_analyzer.py` - Core module with 24 functions and 1 classes
-- `src/generators/markdown_generator.py` - Core module with 20 functions and 1 classes
+- `generators/html_generator.py` - Core module with 21 functions and 1 classes

 ### Running Tests